-3. Link cognitive phenotype of Down syndrome to validated developmental measures, including defining speech and language, behavioral, and psychological abnormalities.
-Use magnetic resonance imaging (MRI), functional MRI (fMRI), and diffusion-tensor imaging (DTI), among other imaging modalities, to examine major pathways and determine how those pathways differ in persons with Down syndrome.
-For example, this research could address the correlation of cognitive function/language impairment/behavior issues in individuals with Down syndrome and comorbid autism.
+- 3. Develop more advanced phenotyping tools for all domains of function and organ system involvement in Down syndrome, such as assessment of sleep, cardiopulmonary status, gastrointestinal function, endocrine function, immune and hematological function, skeletal involvement, nonverbal problem solving, language and communication, adaptive function, and executive skills.
+(Status: In progress.) - 4.
+Link cognitive phenotype of Down syndrome to validated developmental measures, including defining speech and language, behavioral, and psychological abnormalities.
+Use MRI, functional MRI (fMRI), and diffusion-tensor imaging (DTI), among other emerging imaging modalities, in conjunction with specific neuro-cognitive assessment measurements, to examine major pathways and determine how those pathways differ in persons with Down syndrome.
+For example, this research could address the correlation of cognitive function/language impairment/behavior issues in individuals with Down syndrome and comorbid autism spectrum disorder.
+(Status: In progress.) - 5.
+Establish whether and how synaptic dysfunction correlates with abnormal cognition to determine the best phenotype/genotype functional markers for therapeutic screening.
 (Status: In progress.)

-- 4. Establish whether and how synaptic dysfunction correlates with abnormal cognition to determine the best phenotype/genotype markers for therapeutic screening.
-(Status: Yet to begin.) - 5.
-Apply standardized instruments and criteria to define the clinical profile of Alzheimer's disease in Down syndrome; these instruments must be sensitive to the baseline functioning of this population.
+- 6. Identify the clinical, cognitive, genetic, and biochemical biomarkers of Alzheimer's disease in Down syndrome for use in detection and management of disease progression.
+(Status: In progress.) - 7.
+Develop and apply standardized instruments and criteria to define the clinical profile of Alzheimer's disease in Down syndrome; these instruments must be sensitive to the baseline functioning of this population.
 For instance, developing a cognitive battery in mouse models might provide insights into a core set of measures in humans.
 (Status: In progress.)

-- 6. Consider developing additional outcome measures for use in clinical trials to offer supplementary options for assessing change across domains of functioning, including measures for non-verbal communication and quality of life.
-(Status: In progress.) - 7.
+- 8. Develop additional outcome measures for use in clinical trials to offer supplementary options for assessing change across domains of functioning, including cognitive neuroscience measures, measures of nonverbal communication, measures to assess other organ system involvement in Down syndrome, and measures of quality of life, including patient-reported outcomes.
+(Status: In progress.) - 9.
+Develop standard clinical protocols using newly established measures; disseminate them to the Down syndrome clinical research community.
+(Status: Yet to begin.) - 10.
 Explore developmental perspectives, using standard measures and techniques to assay specific, vulnerable brain regions, such as the hippocampus, cerebellum, and prefrontal cortex, in humans and animal models.
-Develop better measures of hippocampal and cognitive function in people with Down syndrome to enhance current cognitive batteries at specific stages across the lifespan.
-(Status: In progress.) - 8.
+Develop better measures of hippocampal, frontal and parietal cortical, cerebellar, and cognitive function in people with Down syndrome to enhance current cognitive batteries at specific stages across the lifespan.
+(Status: In progress.) - 11.
 In addition to improved imaging technologies, explore the application of less- or noninvasive brain imaging technologies for assessing health status in Down syndrome, particularly in correlation with cognitive variability.
 (Status: In progress.)